formvuelate/formvuelate/index.md

 ## Getting Started

-FormVueLatte is a zero dependency library that allows you to generate schema-driven forms with extreme ease.
+`FormVueLatte` is a zero dependency library that allows you to generate schema-driven forms with extreme ease.

 The schema that you use for your form can be as flexible as you need it to be, it can be modified at run-time with an expected reactive result, and can even be fetched directly from you backend’s API.

+**Important**

+`FormVueLatte` is a bring-your-own-components (BYOC) library!

+We do _not_ provide any base components for your to build your forms.
+There are numerous component libraries out there that do a great job of providing carefully constructed components for you to use, and `FormVueLatte` does a great job at allowing you to bring those external components to your forms, or even crafting your own.

 ### Installation